dhis2/tool-prv-validator/README.md

 # Program Rule Validator Tool
 Tool to validate program rule and program rules variables, identifying invalid program rules and unused variables.
+It allows bulk deletion of unused program rule variables.

 > **WARNING**
 > This tool is intended to be used by system administrators to perform specific tasks, it is not intended for end users.
 It is available as a DHIS2 app, but has not been through the same rigorous testing as normal core apps.
 It should be used with care, and always tested in a development environment.